 Walking will be mostly on lovely off-road tracks through magnificent oak-dominated forests, stretching across the hills to the blue skied horizon.
 We will walk “entre deux rivières” from the banks of the River Lot to those of the River Aveyron, rising up onto the so-called Causse that stands between the valleys.
 Le Causse is a rich limestone landscape – think of our Burren, but still covered in its soil carpet and enormous forests.
 While one day is almost entirely on-road, these are tiny roadways that see very little traffic as they sinew from one small hamlet to the next.

-Day One – Arrival & 16 km walk
+Day One – Arrival & up to 9 km walk

 Day Two – 17 km

 Day Eight – rest and shopping (optional), before departure

 Please note that walking distances are approximate, in function of flight times and other factors.

 Luggage transfer is provided on each day, so we will only carry a rucksack with our requirements for the day’s walk.